 Super Bowl Weather Records

 Most Super Bowls have been played outdoors, where weather plays a significant role.
-In fact, only 20 of the previous 53 have been in domed stadiums (37.7%), while 33 have been outdoors in warm-weather cities.
+In fact, only 20 of the previous 55 have been in domed stadiums (36.6%), while 35 have been outdoors in warm-weather cities.

 Where was the coldest Super Bowl?

 Super Bowl LII (2018) was the coldest Super Bowl day on record.
 Held in Minneapolis, the high temperature of 9°F was just after midnight on game day and, despite plenty of sunshine leading up to the game, the temperature outside at kickoff was 2°F with a wind chill of -14°F. Of course, the Philadelphia Eagles played the New England Patriots indoors.
 With such frightful weather outside, the cozy U.S. Bank Stadium was more crowded than your average Super Bowl several hours before kickoff.